Common Reasons Marriages Fail & How to Avoid Them

 For many people, their partner is the center of their universe.
 While this is wonderful, you could someday start feeling that you have no identity of your own, and you are just living in your spouse’s shadow.
 Create space for your own goals within the marriage, seek to fulfill your dreams and strive to reach a place you imagined you would in your marriage.
 It helps if you have your own job, social circle, friends, and some hobbies and activities that you can pursue without your partner.

-Only when two individuals preserve their individual identities, can they create a new one as a couple.
+Only when two people preserve their individual identities, can they create a new one as a couple.

 “Me time” is important and it is also said that “opposites attract.”
-But in order to share a life with a partner, there needs to be at least something that is common between the spouses.
+But when sharing a life with a partner, there needs to be at least some commonalities between the spouses.
 If the husband is an introvert, while the wife loves to socialize, or if the wife prefers indoor activities but the husband loves the outdoors and adventure, it could sometimes get difficult to spend time together.
 You won’t be able to watch movies together, listen to music, eat outside, travel to different places, or have common friends if your choices and tastes are poles apart in almost everything.

 Inability to Resolve Conflicts